lxsmnsyc/rx-single/README.md

 ```

 ## Changelogs
+* 0.3.0
+  - Disposable deprecated.
+Single now uses AbortController for representing state of disposition.
+  - Renamed doOnDispose to doOnAbort
 * 0.2.0
   - onError (both Observer and Emitter) now only accepts Error instances.
   - if no onError function is provided for the subscription, the error to be received is thrown instead.